-- Be sure to use a metric screw of M2.5 and a plain washer of 6.0 mm ( $\phi$ ).
-When tightening the screws, use a torque screwdriver and tighten them within the range of screw torque defined in Section 4.
-Be sure to avoid uneven tightening.
-Temporarily tighten the two screws first, then tighten them equally on both sides until the specified screw torque is reached. - When mounting a heatsink, it is recommended to use silicone greases.
+- Be sure to use a metric screw of M2.5 and a plain washer of 6.0 mm (φ).
+To tighten the screws, use a torque screwdriver.
+Tighten the two screws firstly up to about 30% of the maximum screw torque, then finally up to 100% of the prescribed maximum screw torque.
+Perform appropriate tightening within the range of screw torque defined in Section 4. - When mounting a heatsink, it is recommended to use silicone greases.
 If a thermally conductive sheet or an